mikro-orm/mikro-orm/docs/docs/installation.md

 > Since v4, you can also use file globs, like `./dist/app/**/entities/*.entity.js`.

+We can also set the configuration via [environment variables](configuration.md#using-environment-variables).

 > You can pass additional options to the underlying driver (e.g. `mysql2`) via `driverOptions`.
 > The object will be deeply merged, overriding all internally used options.